sbt/sbt-native-packager/src/sphinx/formats/docker.rst

 Requirements
 ------------

-You need the docker console client installed and version `1.3` or higher is required.
+You need the version 1.3 or higher of the docker console client installed.
 SBT Native Packager doesn't use the REST API, but instead uses the CLI directly.

 It is currently not possible to provide authentication for Docker repositories from within the build.